2nd Hum Awards: Winners and nominees

 The nominees of the 2nd Hum Awards were announced on 2 March 2014 at the bloggers meeting by GM Public Relations and Publications Shehnaz Ramzi, In meeting, only four categories were announced which were set open for public voting on channels official website, while the rest of the categories were announced during the ceremony.
 Television categories were split into Viewers Choice and Jury Choice portions.
 Zindagi Gulzar Hai, Aseerzadi and Dil-e-Muztar tied for the most nominations with thirteen each, and Zindagi Gulzar Hai bags nine awards in all of its nominations.

 Noman Ejaz and Samina Peerzada became the second time winner of Best Actor and Best Supporting Actress awards, respectively.
 Sania Saeed and Salman Shahid wins in the Best Actress and Best Supporting Actor categories respectively made Aseerzadi the second drama to win both leading acting awards.
 Umera Ahmad won Best Writer Drama Serial for Zindagi Gulzar Hai, which was her second successive win.
 Umera was the only individual whose work were nominated in all main categories, including Best Actor and Best Actress (Viewers/Jury), Best Supporting Actor/Actress, and Best Television Film which ultimately won for director Asim Raza.

 Sanam Saeed and Fawad Khan won the Best Actress Popular and Best Actor Popular receptively.
 Fawad and Sanam won both Jury and Viewers Choice category of Best Onscreen Couple.
 Arij Fatyma was the only soap actress to be nominated consecutive for Best Soap Actress and ultimately won.
+Humayoun Ashraf won the Best Soap actor for the Soap Ishq Humari Galiyoun Mein.
 Momina Duraid, Fawad Khan, Sanam Saeed and Noman Ejaz were the only individuals to win multiple awards, with two trophies each.